All Episodes

 How do I know they want them?

-Because the ratings for those two-hour long press conferences every day are through the roof.
+Because the ratings for those two hour-long press conferences every day are through the roof.

-And they don't want they're thinking, oh no, we can't have this.
+And they don't want, they're thinking, oh, no, we can't have this.

-Uh, even during a pandemic, they're playing politics just like Congress and Pelosi and the Democrats did.
+Even during a pandemic, they're playing politics just like Congress and Pelosi and the Democrats did.

-In the middle of what is the single biggest effort ever to stop people from getting sick.
+Now they want to now start their investigation in the middle of the pandemic, in the middle of what is the single biggest effort ever to stop people from getting sick.

 If they want to play that game, I want an answer from every Democrat.